vinefeeder/HellYes/README.md

 *   cURL of license server request
 *   Video name

-After you provide the data, it will download the video using N\_m3u8DL-RE, should you wish, finding keys in the process.
+After you provide the data, it will download the video using N\_m3u8DL-RE or dash-mpd-cli, should you wish, finding keys in the process.

 #### You Find